RocketLaunchpad/Observable/README.md

 # Observable Property Wrapper

-This microframework provides a property wrapped called `@Observable` which is the equivalent of a private subject and a public (or internal) publisher.
+This microframework provides a property wrapper called `@Observable` which is the equivalent of a private subject and a public (or internal) publisher.

 Instead of writing this: